jh1993/UnderusedOptions/README.txt

 - Withering upgrade replaced by Soul Feedback (5 SP): Death Bolt deals additional damage equal to 4 times the number of undead, demon, holy, and arcane minions you have.
 Mutually exclusive with Soul Battery.

 Fireball:
-- Damage type upgrades changed to redeal all fire damage resisted by enemies as a split between the other damage types.
+- Damage type upgrades are more expensive, but now only affect enemies, and have been changed to redeal a percentage of fire damage as both of their respective damage types.
+The percentage is 50% plus half of each enemy's fire resistance, so overall this always deals double the original damage, if the enemy has no resistance to the two new damage types.
+- Ash Ball now only blinds enemies.

+Lightning Bolt:
+- Damage type upgrades now only deal extra damage to enemies.

 Magic Missile:
 - The bolt upgrades are no longer mutually exclusive.
 All of them will apply simultaneously if the target has the appropriate tags.